wguilen/pacman-mas/README.md

 ### Version
 Only an alpha version is currently developed.
-There are no plans on continuing this project as it was used just for validating my knowledges on multiagent systems using [JADE Framework](http://jade.tilab.com/).
+There are no plans on continuing this project as it was used just for validating my knowledges on multiagent systems using [JADE Framework](http://jade.tilab.com/) for a class on college.